crlabgeorgetown/behavioral/development_instructions/repositoryStructure.md

 Contains CSS styling for HTML components found in `shared/components/`.
 Edit CSS to change styling in components.
 Since these are shared, remember all tasks will be affected by changes.

 More on how to change styling for individual tasks or components of a task later.

+*Do not edit existing styles to fit new tasks.*

 ### 8. `static/` ###